tamberg/esp32-weather-led/README.md

       ...
     ```
 - Consider using an online JSON pretty printer
-- Find the weather condition, e.g. the object with _"id": 500_ at index 0 of the _"weather"_ array
+- Find the weather condition, e.g. the object with _"id": 500_
+- Note that this object is at index 0 of the _"weather"_ array

 ## Preparing the code
 - Open the [ESP32WeatherLED.ino](ESP32WeatherLED/ESP32_WeatherLED.ino) source code file in the Arduino IDE